Chia-Network/public_bluebox_image/README.md

-# Creating the Bluebox Image
+# Creating a Bluebox Timelord

-This repository contains the necessary code to build a custom Amazon, EBS-backed Ubuntu AMI.
+This repository contains the necessary code to build a custom Amazon, EBS-backed Ubuntu AMI, Amazon Machine Image.
 The image contains a configured installation of the Chia-blockchain code.
 The config.yaml file for chia-blockchain is configured to start a Bluebox timelord on boot.
 For information on Timelords and Blueboxes, please see the [wiki page](https://github.com/Chia-Network/chia-blockchain/wiki/Timelords).

 ## How the image is created

-There are various elements that are required to build the AMI, or Amazon Machine Image.
+There are various elements that are required to build the AMI.
 GitHub Actions is used to provide automated workflows, allowing sequenced steps to take place.
 HashiCorp's Packer and Terraform are used for building the image and deploying the image to multiple regions in AWS.
 Lastly, Ansible is used to provision the image, installing software